Become part of a global cause

 Make a difference and help a family with safe sanitation

-Sponsoring a Safe Water Garden means you support a village family in Indonesia and you will be recognized as an official project sponsor.
+Being part of our Safe Water Garden crowd-sourcing initiative means you support a village family in Indonesia and you will be recognized as an official project sponsor.

-Your sponsored Safe Water Garden makes an impact
+Your crowd-sourced Safe Water Garden makes an impact

 A scalable sewage treatment system that suits individual households and small community centers like rural schools